Sign In Forgot Password

 The story of Purim is set in ancient Persia (modern day Iran).
 Its two heroes are Esther - a beautiful young Jewish woman - and her Uncle Mordechai.
 Esther marries King Ahasuerus and becomes Queen without disclosing that she is Jewish.

-The villian of the story, Haman, is the king's right-hand man.
+The villain of the story, Haman, is the king's right-hand man.
 He obtains permission to kill all of the Jews in the land.
 Esther asks the king to spare her people - revealing that she is in fact a Jew.
 When the king realizes the full impact of Haman's plans, he arranges for the Jews to be saved and orders Haman to be put to death.

 At Beth Or, we truly love to celebrate one of the most joyous holidays on the Jewish calendar:

-• Megillah Reading, Schpiel performed by our Junior Choir, Service and Community Celebration (erev-Purim) – RSVP Required for celebration event
+• Megillah Reading, Schpiel performed by our Junior Choir, Service and Community Celebration (erev Purim) – RSVP Required for celebration event

 • Purim Carnival (Sunday before or after holiday) – No RSVP Necessary